amirafazlin/line-following-robot/README.md

-# Line-Following Robot with PID Control using Kp, Kd, Ki
+# Line-Following Robot

 ## Overview
-This project is a line-following robot built using an Arduino Nano, IR sensors, and a motor driver module, with enhanced performance through PID (Proportional-Integral-Derivative) control.
+This project is a line-following robot built using an Arduino Nano, IR sensors, and a motor driver module.
 The robot follows a dark or light line on a contrasting surface by reading signals from the IR sensors and adjusting motor speeds for precise movement.

 ## Components Used
 - **Arduino UNO** (You can replace it with Arduino NANO if needed)